Gnosis-Builders/gc-workshops/DAO-Tutorial/Readme.md

 # DAO Tutorial

+## Video Walkthrough
+The video walkthrough of this tutorial can be found on [YouTube Channel of Gnosis Builders](https://www.youtube.com/watch?v=BsDWR2lCk-E)

 ## What is a DAO?

 A DAO, or “Decentralized Autonomous Organization,” is a community-led entity with no central authority.
 It is fully autonomous and transparent: smart contracts lay the foundational rules, execute the agreed upon decisions, and at any point, proposals, voting, and even the very code itself can be publicly audited.